Bladetrain3r/CPAF/Framework/CanonicalDefinitions/METALANGUAGE.md

 The canonical documents may omit `λ` in prose where the scale is fixed and obvious, but formal definitions should retain it.

-## 12. Deferred observer-relativity decision
+## 12. Observer-relativity scaffold; ontology deferred

 For now:

-- every operational result states its observation map or accessible variables;
+- every operational result states its physical-time assumptions, observation map, clock assignment, sampling schedule, and accessible variables;
 - canonical definitions do not claim that changing representation always changes the underlying property;
+- operational predicates and measurements are tagged invariant, covariant, or representation-sensitive relative to a declared transformation class;
-- invariance across a class of representations is treated as a proposition to prove, not assumed;
+- invariance across a class of representations is a proposition to prove, not an assumption or a synonym for ontic reality;
 - a later decision may distinguish ontic, epistemic, and operational versions of each concept.

+### K-SOM-Heb witness

+[CW] Iteration 16 separates two axes.
+Participant availability changes the physical channel: a persistent stigmergic medium buffers non-co-presence while a co-presence-gated direct edge does not.
+Observer decimation and a smooth monotone time-warp re-express one trajectory: within the tested range they preserve regime and screening verdicts plus the phase-difference distribution, while TE magnitudes and rates change.

+This witness supports the distinction and supplies counterexamples to naive measurement invariance.
+It does not establish that every monotone re-clocking is admissible, that the tested predicates are universally invariant, or that operational invariance settles the deferred ontology.

+## Change log

+- **Draft 0.2:** separates physical time, participant and observer clocks, availability, feature maps, and sampling; types re-clocking and resampling;
+  and introduces transformation-indexed invariant and covariant claims with an iteration-16 witness.
+- **Draft 0.1:** introduced the analysis context and deferred observer relativity.